saieb365/saieb365/README.md

 # Hello, I'm Abdulqadir Saieb and I'm:👋

 - Passionate about data analysis and data-driven insights.
-- Currently learning Data Scienc, ML, and Advanced Python devevelpment.
+- Currently learning Data Science, ML, and Advanced Python devevelpment.
 - Specialize in using Python, SQL, DAX and VizSQL for data analysis/analytics.
 - Currently working as Data/BI analyst.
 - Looking to collaborate on solving intricate problems using Python.